Is Air Duct Cleaning a Scam? What Homeowners Need to Know

 At Appalachian Air Ducts, the process always begins with transparency.
 Homeowners are shown the inside of their ducts before any work is recommended.
 If cleaning won’t help, we say so.

-When Cleaning Isn’t the Right Solution Here’s something many homeowners don’t realize not all ducts can be cleaned.
+Here’s something many homeowners don’t realize not all ducts can be cleaned.
+Over time, ductwork can:

 Deteriorate